bookofproofs/bookofproofs.github.io/_sources/history/19th-century/vessiot.md

 **Ernest Vessiot** was a French mathematician who worked on the integrability of ordinary differential equations.

 ### Mathematical Profile (Excerpt):
-* Alexandre Vessiot studied at the École Normale Supérieure and was a professor of rhetoric at the Lycée in Marseilles when his son Ernest was born.
-* Alexandre married Marie and they had eight children, six of whom survived to adulthood: Paul Vessiot (1859-1942), Louise Vessiot (1858-1960), Ernest Vessiot (the subject of this biography), Henri Vessiot (1870-1946), Marthe Vessiot (1872-1945) and Anna Vessiot (1874-1950).
 * The historian Camille Jullian (1859-1933) was a pupil in Alexandre Vessiot's class and wrote about his outstanding qualities as both a teacher and as a person.
 * These qualities meant that Ernest was brought up in an academic environment in which there was a kind and understanding encouragement to hard work.
 * Ernest's secondary education was at the lycée in Marseilles where his performance was outstanding and he obtained his baccalaureate in 1883.